Taught MSc in Musculoskeletal Sciences

 - Versus Arthritis Career Development Fellow

-- Chair of Directors of the Taught MSc in Musculoskeletal Sciences
+- DGS Taught MSc in Musculoskeletal Sciences

 Stephanie moved to NDORMS in 2013 to advance and translate her research from horses to humans.
 She successfully secured consecutive research Fellowships funded by Versus Arthritis (Foundation Fellowship), an Oxford-UCB Prize Fellowship in Biomedical Sciences and more recently a Versus Arthritis Career Development Fellowship.
-In 2020, Stephanie was appointed Associate Professor of Musculoskeletal Sciences at NDORMS and a Research Fellow at Green Templeton College.
+In 2020, Stephanie was appointed tenure as Associate Professor of Musculoskeletal Sciences at NDORMS and a Research Fellow at Green Templeton College.

 DAKIN GROUP: SOFT TISSUE JOINT DISEASE